juhakaup/CityBikeApp/README.md

 You can save them in the project folder for convenience.

-Now use `node` and `uploadData.js`-file to push the data to  database.
+Use `node` and `uploadData.js`-file in the server folder to push the data to database.

 Note that you need to insert the bicycle stations dataset first, because of database relations.